abantikabhuti/melbourne-house-price-prediction-app/README.md

 ## About the project
 Datasource: [Kaggle](https://www.kaggle.com/datasets/dansbecker/melbourne-housing-snapshot)

-In this project, we will use linear regression with the Python `scikit-learn` library to predict housing prices in Melbourne.
+In this project, we will use linear regression with the `scikit-learn` and `XGBoost` libraries in Python to predict housing prices in Melbourne.
 The goal is to understand which characteristics of a residential property (such as number of rooms, type, postcode etc.) influence its market value.

 We will use data cleaning and preprocessing techniques to prepare the data for analysis.